England Women feed off Wembley energy to beat US

 London (AFP) – England Women rode a wave of euphoria to beat world champions the United States 2-1 on Friday in their first match at Wembley since they were crowned European champions in July.

+An early goal from Lauren Hemp and a Georgia Stanway penalty either side of a Sophia Smith strike propelled England to their first win over the US since 2017, laying down a marker for next year's World Cup.

-The build-up to the friendly was overshadowed by the damning revelations in a report detailing "systemic" sexual abuse and misconduct in the US domestic game.
+The build-up to the friendly in London was overshadowed by the damning revelations in a report detailing "systemic" sexual abuse and misconduct in the US domestic game.

-Both teams gathered behind a banner that said "Protect the Players" before kick-off.

-A crowd of nearly 77,000 applauded warmly before the decibel count rose at kick-off as lashing rain in London relented.
+A crowd of nearly 77,000 applauded warmly before the decibel count rose sharply as lashing rain in London relented and the fans were treated to an incident-packed match.

-Both teams had early chances in a bright opening at the national stadium.

-US forward Sophia Smith fired tamely at England goalkeeper Mary Earps before Beth Mead saw her shot comfortably saved by Alyssa Naeher.
+"That was really intense, just what we wanted," England coach Sarina Wiegman told ITV Sport.
+"USA played as we expected, they gave us hard times sometimes.
+I thought we played well in moments, better first half than second."

+She was asked whether England were now favourites for next year's World Cup in Australia and New Zealand.

+US coach Vlatko Andonovski hailed his team after a testing week off the pitch.

+"I'm very proud of my players to play this game after everything that happened," he said.
+"Their mental toughness showed tonight."

-But England, backed by a raucous home crowd still basking in the glory of their Euro 2022 triumph two months ago, went ahead in the 10th minute when Lauren Hemp poked the ball past Naeher after a fine run from Mead.
+England, backed by a raucous home crowd still basking in the glory of their Euro 2022 triumph two months ago, went ahead in the 10th minute when Hemp poked the ball past Alyssa Naeher after a fine run from Beth Mead.

 US defender Alana Cook appeared to be in a position to deal with the danger but got into a tangle and the ball fell kindly for Hemp, whose finish sent Wembley into raptures.